apache/superset/UPDATING.md

 This file documents any backwards-incompatible changes in Superset and assists people when migrating to a new version.

+## Next

+- [21895](https://github.com/apache/superset/pull/21895): Markdown components had their security increased by adhering to the same sanitization process enforced by Github.
+This means that some HTML elements found in markdowns are not allowed anymore due to the security risks they impose.
+If you're deploying Superset in a trusted environment and wish to use some of the blocked elements, then you can use the HTML_SANITIZATION_SCHEMA_EXTENSIONS configuration to extend the default sanitization schema.
+There's also the option to disable HTML sanitization using the HTML_SANITIZATION configuration but we do not recommend this approach because of the security risks.
+Given the provided configurations, we don't view the improved sanitization as a breaking change but as a security patch.

 ## 1.5.2

 ### Other